downdouble/just_checking_functionality/README.md

+# Task 2: Rough outline for the beginning of an Operations/Administrator's Reference Guide

 The outline below shows the TOC for a set of anchored tags within an operations/administrator's reference guide topic.
 The reference could either contain a set of topic pages, or a single reference page with each subsection anchored.

 I'd likely place the configuration file sub-elements that are listed in this outline in bullets into tables with